Vite vs Ionify

 Ionify Cloud push / hydrate is designed for shared reuse across developers and CI.
 One machine can produce valid artifacts, and another machine can hydrate them instead of recomputing the same work.

-That is the difference between a local cache and shared build intelligence.
+That is the difference between a local cache and shared build authority.

 See the build cache comparison.